COVID-19: Chloroquine used only in clinical trials in Nigeria, says NCDC boss

 Plateau State has scaled up its sample collection strategy and this has helped us find more cases.
 The State also has a laboratory- National Veterinary Research Institute, Vom- that enables testing within the shortest possible time.

-It is very important to emphasise that the risk of increase in cases will be there as we re-open our religious centres, markets, schools etc. This is why we must adhere to health and safety measures in place.
+It is very important to emphasise that the risk of an increase in cases will be there as we re-open our religious centres, markets, schools, etc. This is why we must adhere to health and safety measures in place.

 What NCDC is doing

-This includes investment in human resource to drive these structures.
-While we have leveraged on existing in-country resources for COVID-19 such as State Emergency Operations Centres, use of SORMAS for digitial tool and others, it is apparent that we must rapidly increase our investment in and focus on health security in Nigeria.
+This includes investment in human resources to drive these structures.
+While we have leveraged on existing in-country resources for COVID-19 such as State Emergency Operations Centres, use of SORMAS for digital tools, and others, it is apparent that we must rapidly increase our investment in and focus on health security in Nigeria.

 Major challenges